seadowg/seadowg.github.com/_posts/2022-07-20-best-of-the-month-june-2022.md

 # 🎸

-Jen's folks are hosting their mini garden festival "Walkerman" in a month or so and my siblings have decided to unveil our family Weezer cover band: Steezer.
+Jen's folks are hosting their mini garden festival "Walkerman" in a month or so, and my siblings and I have decided to unveil our family Weezer cover band: Steezer.
 This means I've spent most of my guitar time learning stuff off the [Blue Album](https://en.wikipedia.org/wiki/Weezer_(Blue_Album)){:target="_blank"}.

 I missed the mark on getting any new music out last month as I had to tweak some artwork, but that's now taken care of.
 I'll be releasing a new album/very long single this month (July):